Baconator0902/old-projects/RaceTimes/README.md

 # Basic ML for race time prediction

+Basic python integrated with HTML

+Part of the software TSA project that I have lost to time

+### Functions

-Basic python gui that will predict race times for a race of x distance based on inputted time for y distance.
+`Predicts race times for a race of x distance based on inputted time for y distance`

-Part of the software TSA project that was later added to the website with much better GUI.
+Full software

+`Analyzes running form from a video`

+`Can log activities to backend SQL database with PHP`